 - east (n.)

 Meaning "the eastern part of the world" (from Europe) is from c.1300.
 French est, Spanish este are borrowings from Middle English, originally nautical.
-The east wind in Biblical Palestine was scorching and destructive (cf. Ezek. xvii:10); in New England it is bleak, wet, unhealthful.
+The east wind in Biblical Palestine was scorching and destructive (as in Ezek. xvii:10); in New England it is bleak, wet, unhealthful.

 Cold War use of East for "communist states" first recorded 1951.
 Natives of eastern Germany and the Baltics were known as easterlings 16c.-18c.
 East End of London so called by 1846; East Side of Manhattan so called from 1882; East Indies (India and Southeast Asia) so called 1590s to distinguish them from the West Indies.